anmiles/coub-downloader/README.md

 Downloads your favourite and liked coubs into local html file

+## IMPORTANT

+**Due to recent incidents with some popular npm packages compromised, please do any actions below only using isolated (sandbox) environment.**

-> WARNING
+## WARNING

-> This software is being provided "as-is".
+- This software is being provided "as-is".
-> Author was fully tested it in his environment but doesn't guarantee it to be working samely on your computer.
+- Author was fully tested it locally, but doesn't guarantee it to be working samely on your computer.
-> Make sure that you understand what you do.
+- Make sure that you understand what you do.
-> Never execute external code in your developer console or launch unknown HTML files on your computer.
+- Never execute external code in your developer console or launch unknown HTML files on your computer.

 ## Installation